Sharif Osman Hadi: Bangladesh on edge after youth leader's death sparks protests

-The declaration will be signed in the presence of U.S. President Donald Trump and includes key elements that could pave the way for a comprehensive peace agreement.
+The declaration includes key elements that could pave the way for a comprehensive peace agreement.

-One of the key points of the declaration confirms that Baku and Yerevan will jointly appeal to the OSCE Secretary General for the dissolution of the Minsk Group, a long-standing mediation format that Azerbaijan has sought to disband.
+One of the key points of the declaration confirms that Baku and Yerevan will jointly appeal to the Organization for Security and Co-operation in Europe (OSCE) Secretary General for the dissolution of the Minsk Group, a long-standing mediation format that Azerbaijan has sought to disband.

 The document also acknowledges the need to ratify the Agreement on Interstate Relations and Peace between the two countries.
 That includes Armenia committing to constitutional amendments to eliminate territorial claims against Azerbaijan, one of Baku's core conditions.